Hemant2384/Social-Media-App/README.md

+#Social-Media-App
-#A simple Social media app using NodeJS + GraphQL + ReactJS + Apollo-Client.
+A simple Social media app using NodeJS + GraphQL + ReactJS + Apollo-Client.
 It also has JWT Authorization with GraphQL.